raceconditionrunning/relay-scheduler/README.md

 # relay-scheduler

-This is an [Answer Set Programming](https://en.wikipedia.org/wiki/Answer_set_programming) domain for scheduling relay events.
-The encoding was created for our [Light Rail Relay 2021 event](http://raceconditionrunning.com/light-rail-relay/).
+An [Answer Set Programming](https://en.wikipedia.org/wiki/Answer_set_programming) domain for scheduling relay events.
+Originially created for our [Light Rail Relay 2021 event](http://raceconditionrunning.com/light-rail-relay/).

 * Get schedules from scratch or pin some legs and have the solver fill in the rest
 * Easy to customize your race format in terms of things like the number of runners per leg or allowable exchanges
-* Configurable optimization for total duration or matching runner preferences for distance, pace, or end station.
+* Configurable optimization for total duration or matching runner preferences for distance, pace, or end exchange.
+Use multiple objectives lexicographically
-* Allows multiple optimization criteria with a defined order
+* Consumes legs specified as GPX files

 ## Usage

 Get a working installation of [Clingo](https://github.com/potassco/clingo) >=5.5.
-Potassco's Anaconda channel makes this easy.
+Potassco's Anaconda channel makes this easy, or you can make a virtual env and install from requirements.txt

+For Apple Silicon Macs, use homebrew and ensure you install cffi in the correct version of Python, e.g. `python3.11 -m pip install cffi'.

-Specify your problem matching the format used in `lrr-2021.lp`.
-For now, you'll also need to manually update the list of files used in the bottom of the `solve.lp`.
+Specify your problem matching the format used in `202X/lrr.lp`.

 Now:

-    clingo solve.lp
+    python solve.py 202X

 Note that the solver will process float terms by converting them to a fixed precision.
 By default, this is two decimal places.